ulhaq/graphql/README.md

     }
 }
 ```
-Now we have to get the student’s teachers' first names:
+We have to get the student’s teachers' first names:
 ```
 GET: /students/5/teachers/
 ```